Visual gag

 This image conveys a joke without the use of words.

 In comedy, a visual gag or sight gag is anything which conveys its humour visually, often without words being used at all.
 The gag may involve a physical impossibility or an unexpected occurrence.
 The humor is caused by alternative interpretations of the goings-on.
-Visual gags are used in magic, plays, and acting on television or movies.
+Visual gags are used in magic, plays and acting in film or television.

 Types

 In a 1991 essay Notes on the Sight Gag, Noel Carroll establishes a taxonomy of sight gags, breaking down the varieties into six types: